HL7/fhir-security-label-ds4p/input/pagecontent/concept.md

 - Security Control (aka Handling Caveat), and
 - Security Trust

-A Named Tag Set is a field type within a security label, which has characteristics that indicate what types of elements or "Tag Set Names" it may contain.
+A Named Tag Set is a field type within a security label, which has characteristics that indicate what types of elements or [Tag Set Names](glossary.html#tag-set-name) it may contain.

-A Tag Set Name is the identifier associated with a set of security tags (aka “privacy tags”).
+A [Tag Set Name](glossary.html#tag-set-name) is the identifier associated with a set of security tags (aka “privacy tags”).
 In HL7 terms, this is the name of the value set from which allowable codes may be drawn to populate a Named Tag Set field.

 The HCS adopted characteristics for these that follow the allowable types specified in the foundational standards, which are suitable for conveying policies governing access control in healthcare.
 For example, the Security Classification Label Field is mandatory and only one value `[1..1]` from the HL7 Confidentiality code system is permitted because this field is used to determine whether a requester meets the minimum bar for accessing information protected at or below a given level of confidentiality protection.
 For this reason, the Confidentiality code system is a total range hierarchy of protection levels.
 In HCS terms, a security label without a Confidentiality code is not a security label because without this minimum bar for entry, such a label would be useless for interoperable access control, and should be regarded as some other type of meta data.

 Unlike Security Classification, all of the other Named Tag Set fields are non-hierarchical and are not mandatory, i.e., `[0..*]` unless required by a policy.
 Their characteristics, how they are assigned to convey policy, and how they are used for access control is discussed below.
 The following discussion is high level.
-For a more complete explanation of the terms, please reference the definitions of the Named Tag Sets and the Tag Set Names included in the [Detailed Specification Value Sets Summary](spec.html#value-sets-summary).
+For a more complete explanation of the terms, please reference the definitions of the Named Tag Sets and the [Tag Set Names](glossary.html#tag-set-name) included in the [Detailed Specification Value Sets Summary](spec.html#value-sets-summary).

 ### How to assign a Security Label
 Generally, a Security Label is assigned in accordance with a policy, which deems an aspect of a valued information object warrant a level of confidentiality protection.
 The policy is _based on an assessment of the potential impact that a loss of confidentiality, integrity, or availability of such information or information system would have on organizational operations, organizational assets, or individuals_ (this definition of Security Category is used in a number of NIST publications, which are listed [here](http://fismapedia.org/index.php/Security_Category)).